mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 }
 ```

-Notice that the `image` and `supportedByImage` objects are populated with local paths to images: make sure the images exists and that their path is correct.
+Notice that the `image` and `supportedByImage` objects are populated with local paths to images: make sure the images exist and that their path is correct.

 To create the item on the Marketplace, open up a terminal in directory where the file `myAwesomeService.json` is and simply run this command: